Intellectual Property Rights Experts Group

-In recognition of its importance, IPR was included in the 1995 Osaka Action Agenda—APEC's strategic roadmap for achieving free and open trade and investment in the region.
+In recognition of its importance, intellectual property rights was included in the 1995 Osaka Action Agenda—APEC's strategic roadmap for achieving free and open trade and investment in the region.

-In 1996, the Committee on Trade and Investment (CTI) established an Intellectual Property Rights Get-Together (IPR-GT), The aim was to ensure adequate and effective protection, through legislative, administrative and enforcement mechanisms, of intellectual property rights in the Asia-Pacific region based on the principles of the World Trade Organization's Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) and other related agreements.
-In 1997, the CTI made the IPR-GT an official APEC group with explicit terms of reference, and renamed it the Intellectual Property Rights Experts' Group (IPEG).
+In 1996, the Committee on Trade and Investment (CTI) established an Intellectual Property Rights Get-Together (IPR-GT).
+The aim was to ensure the adequate and effective protection of intellectual property rights in the Asia-Pacific region through legislative, administrative and enforcement mechanisms based on the principles of the World Trade Organization's Agreement on Trade-Related Aspects of Intellectual Property Rights (the TRIPS Agreement) and other related agreements.
+In 1997, the CTI made the IPR-GT an official APEC group with an explicit terms of reference, and renamed it the Intellectual Property Rights Experts' Group (IPEG).

-The IPEG implements a work program which aims to:
+The IPEG implements a work program that aims to:

-- Survey and exchange information on the current status of IPR protection and administrative systems.
+- Survey and exchange information on the current status of intellectual property rightsprotection and administrative systems

-- Study measures for the effective enforcement of IPR.
+- Study measures for the effective enforcement of intellectual property rights

 - Facilitate technical cooperation to help economies implement TRIPS